 North Korea is in the grips of "a protracted humanitarian crisis that is largely overlooked by the rest of the world," OCHA said in previewing the visit.

-“Over 10 million people — or 40 percent of the population — require humanitarian assistance,” it said.
-“Chronic food insecurity and undernutrition are widespread, resulting in 1-in-5 children being stunted.
-Access to basic services, such as healthcare, water and sanitation is a challenge for much of the population, especially in rural areas.”
+"Over 10 million people — or 40% of the population — require humanitarian assistance," it said.
+"Chronic food insecurity and undernutrition are widespread, resulting in 1-in-5 children being stunted.
+Access to basic services, such as healthcare, water and sanitation is a challenge for much of the population, especially in rural areas."

 In April, OCHA and its partner agencies announced an emergency plan to raise US$111 million in 2018 to help 6 million North Koreans in dire need of aid.
-Donors have pledged little more than 10 percent so far, indicative of many U.N. campaigns contending with donor fatigue, apathy and major, prolonged crises.
+Donors have pledged little more than 10% so far, indicative of many U.N. campaigns contending with donor fatigue, apathy and major, prolonged crises.

 As a result, humanitarian agencies have been forced to significantly scale back programs there.
 OCHA said the cutbacks risk "reversing" some recent gains by lowering national rates of child and maternal mortality.